jonathanstyu/jonathanstyu.github.com/_posts/other/2015-05-25-a-trip-to-houtong-cat-village.md

 	<figcaption>Side of the building ruins.</figcaption>
 </figure>

 While I appreciate the hard life that the coal miners had back then, it is not what people are coming out here for.
-Still, it is worth looking at and pondering over, the terrible working conditions of our ancestors.
+Still, it is worth looking at and pondering over.
+Come for the kitties, stay for the crippling modern-day guilt for our ancestors.

 ### The Village Terraces